aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/imagebytes/_index.md

 ---
 title: ImageData.ImageBytes
 second_title: Aspose.Words for .NET API Reference
 description: ImageData property.
-Gets or sets the raw bytes of the image stored in the shape in C#
+Gets or sets the raw bytes of the image stored in the shape in C#.
 type: docs
 weight: 120
 url: /net/aspose.words.drawing/imagedata/imagebytes/